eklavyasaxena/IBM-Unsupervised-Machine-Learning-Capstone-k-Means-Clustering/README.md

 - Neighborhoods in the city of Toronto are explored, segmented, and clustered.
 - To access the notebook - [Click Here](https://nbviewer.jupyter.org/github/eklavyasaxena/The-Battle-of-Neighborhoods/blob/master/Segmenting-and-Clustering-Neighborhoods-in-Toronto/Segmenting-and-Clustering-Neighborhoods-in-Toronto.ipynb)

-**2) Categorical Segmentation of NYC Neighborhoods and Crime Rate**
+**2) Influence of NYC Neighborhood Venues on Crime Rate**

-- Categorically segment the neighborhoods of New York City into major clusters and examine their respective crime rate
+- The neighborhoods of New York City are categorically segmented into major clusters and their respective crime rate is examined
 - To access the notebook - [Click Here](https://github.com/eklavyasaxena/The-Battle-of-Neighborhoods/tree/master/2_Categorical-Segmentation-of-NYC-Neighborhoods-and-Crime-Rate)